seanox/pdf-service/manual/Introduction.md

 ### Designer

-TODO:

-Command line Deamon, which permanently searches for templates in the ClassPath for the annotation `@Resources` and in the file system for templates for paths, filters and globs and creates PDF previews like the preview tool.
-The previews are updated if there are changes to the templates.
+Command line daemon which continuously creates a PDF preview of all templates with the annotation `@Resources` in the ClassPath and of all files found for the specified paths, filters and globs.
+The previews are updated when there are changes to the templates.

 ```
 java -cp seanox-pdf-tools.jar com.seanox.pdf.Designer <paths/filters/globs> ...